I wrote! Reader NotesGo to section

 It is not possible to understand life exactly as it was two centuries ago .
 It would be useless to explain all the ways in which patriotism, loyalty, love were manifested...
-Nothing similar to what men and women felt at the time has truly come to us.
-Only literature transmits its words to us .
-Some details we intuit, art, documents, epistolary communication.
+Nothing like what men and women felt at that time has genuinely come to us.
+Only literature conveys his words to us .
+Some details we sense, art, documents, epistolary communication.
 However, our perception is nothing more than a reconstruction.

-See how Don José de San Martín struggled to be a gentleman , it seems strange today.
-Beyond his manners and the education he had received, the social meaning of the term as it would be applied in the 1800s did not have the same meaning for him as it did for us.
+To see how Don José de San Martín struggled to be a gentleman , seems strange in our day .
+Beyond his manners and the education he had received, the social meaning of the term as it would apply in the 1800 did not have the same meaning for him as for us.

 It should be remembered that he had legally entered the Major Lodge of Rational Knights led by the Liberating Order of America, which had instituted “ lautarism ” in the United Provinces.
-Consequently, his vision would be to mutate into a nineteenth-century version of the medieval knights .
+Consequently, his vision would be to mutate towards a nineteenth-century version of medieval knights .

-It follows that Don José's attitude towards his wife followed the same behavior patterns.
-As evidenced by the gravestone of Remedios de Escalada in the Recoleta Cemetery , the General considered his wife according to the chivalrous laws written by Juan X. Saying that it was not only his wife, but his friend , he left the purest image for the future of remedies.
+It follows then that Don José's attitude towards his wife followed the same patterns of behavior.
+As credits the tombstone of Remedios de Escalada in the Recoleta Cemetery , the General considered his woman according to the chivalry laws written by John X. Saying that it was not only his wife, but her friend , left for the future the purest image of Remedios.
 That intimate woman who listened, thought, understood, contributed and admired her gentleman, would also be admired by him.

 This figure is very close to the Gothic ideals that projected the stories of the eleventh and twelfth centuries.